digitalrebar/digitalrebar/doc/development-guides/model/dns_name_filter.md

 The DNS management service will be looked up and its API called to add or remove Name/IP(v6) pairs.

 The second mandatory component is *prioirty*.
 This is an integer value that must be unique amoung all filters.
 This defines an order from lowest to highest integer value.
 The filters are evaluated in this order.
-The first matching filter is applied to the network allocation in question.

 The third mandatory component is *matcher*.
 This is a string that defines a matching string that is decoded and used to match network allocations.